leviyehonatan/leviyehonatan.github.io/_posts/2015-10-13-starting-a-blog.md

 ## Help

 Ofcourse there are a few downsides, if you need a form to be posted and a server side to receive it you will need to use some altern [alternatives](https://formspree.io/) and you might like them or might not and decide to devise your own solution.
-Or wait, Comments? thats not static, well there's some great [solution](https://disqus.com) for that too, oh and what about the amazing amount of Wordpress templates that you won't be able to just use out of the box? well, turns out there are quite a [few] (https://github.com/jekyll/jekyll/wiki/Themes) out there to test out, or hell, you could take any template and put some work on it to convert it.
+Or wait, Comments? thats not static, well there's some great [solution](https://disqus.com) for that too, oh and what about the amazing amount of Wordpress templates that you won't be able to just use out of the box? well, turns out there are quite a few [themes](https://github.com/jekyll/jekyll/wiki/Themes) out there to test out, or hell, you could take any template and put some work on it to convert it.

 ## Conclusion